 Neil Lawrence received his bachelor's degree in Mechanical Engineering from the University of Southampton in 1994.
 Following a period as an field engineer on oil rigs in the North Sea he returned to academia to complete his PhD in 2000 at the Computer Lab in Cambridge University.
 He spent a year at Microsoft Research in Cambridge before leaving to take up a Lectureship at the University of Sheffield, where he was subsequently appointed Senior Lecturer in 2005.
 In January 2007 he took up a post as a Senior Research Fellow at the School of Computer Science in the University of Manchester where he worked in the Machine Learning and Optimisation research group.
-In August 2010 he returned to Sheffield to take up a collaborative Chair in Neuroscience and Computer Science.
+In August 2010 he returned to Sheffield to take up a collaborative Chair in Neuroscience and Computer Science and in September 2016 he took leave of absence to become a Director of Machine Learning at Amazon Research Cambridge.

 Neil's main research interest is machine learning through probabilistic models.
 He focuses on both the algorithmic side of these models and their application.
 He has a particular focus on applications in personalized health and computational biology, but happily dabbles in other areas such as speech, vision and graphics.